CaffeinatedDave/victorious-commit/README.md

-This is a post-commit hook for git that will play the Final Fantasy victory theme after a successful merge into master. copy post-commit into .git/hooks, or rename it to post-push if you prefer, and then put FinalFantasyVictory.mp3 into ~/lib, and finally, revel in the glory of victory.
+This is a post-commit hook for git that will play the Final Fantasy victory theme after a successful merge into master. copy post-commit into .git/hooks, then put FinalFantasyVictory.mp3 into ~/lib, and finally, revel in the glory of victory.

 Requires afplay (installed by default on OS X).